 - A reading seminar-style exploration of contemporary information practices and the challenges associated with them, such as information overload and distraction.

 - First-person explorations of a variety of contemplative practices, including seated mindfulness meditation, walking meditation, and a body scan;

 - A set of exercises meant to help students mindfully observe, reflect on, and improve their information technology practices, such as email, Facebook, and multitasking.

-See two articles about the course:
+These articles have appeared in the press about the course:

 - Chronicle of Higher Education, “You’re Distracted.
 This Professor Can Help,” by Marc Parry.
 March 24, 2013.